 Free-living amebas are protozoa that live independently in soil or water and do not require a human or animal host.
-They rarely cause disease, in contrast to the parasitic ameba Entamoeba histolytica, which is a common cause of intestinal infection (see Amebiasis).
+They rarely cause disease, in contrast to the parasitic ameba Entamoeba histolytica, which is a common cause of intestinal infection (see page Amebiasis).
 Pathogenic free-living amebas are of the genera Naegleria, Acanthamoeba, Balamuthia, and Sappinia ( S. pedata was implicated in one case of amebic encephalitis in Texas).

 Three major syndromes occur:

 Acanthamoeba and Balamuthia can also cause skin lesions or disseminated disease in immunocompromised people; Acanthamoeba can cause infection of the sinuses or lungs.

 The case of S. pedata encephalitis was successfully treated with a combination of azithromycin, pentamidine, itraconazole, and flucytosine plus surgical resection of the CNS lesion.
 Adding miltefosine could be considered.